Rep. Michael Guest

 Earmarks are federal expenditures, tax benefits, or tariff benefits requested by a legislator for a specific entity.
 Rather than being distributed through a formula or competitive process administered by the executive branch, earmarks may direct spending where it is most needed for the legislator's district.
 All earmark requests in the House of Representatives are published online for the public to review.
 We don’t have earmark requests for senators.
 The fiscal year begins on October 1 of the prior calendar year.
 Source: Appropriations.house.gov.
 Background: Earmark Disclosure Rules in the House

-Read our 2019 Report Card for Guest.
+Read our 2022 Report Card for Guest.

 Guest is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Guest has sponsored and cosponsored from Jan 6, 2015 to Jul 2, 2020.
+The chart is based on the bills Guest has sponsored and cosponsored from Jan 3, 2019 to Sep 22, 2023.
 See full analysis methodology.

 Michael Guest sits on the following committees:

-Does 1 not sound like a lot?
+Does 3 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.